hydephp/cli/README.md

 ### Contributing

 HydePHP is an open-source project, contributions are very welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidance.

 ### Security